 What is the best material for soundproofing a door?

-Solid-core doors and mass-loaded vinyl (MLV) are the most effective materials for blocking noise due to their density and sound-dampening properties.
+Solid-core doors, particularly those filled with dense materials, and mass-loaded vinyl (MLV) are highly effective for blocking noise due to their density and sound-dampening properties.

 Can I soundproof a door without replacing it?